awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

 ## Step 1: Get the AWS IoT Greengrass container image from Amazon ECR<a name="docker-pull-image"></a>

 AWS provides Docker images that have the AWS IoT Greengrass Core software installed\.

+**Warning**  <a name="docker-images-python-2.7-removal"></a>
+Starting with v1\.11\.6 of the AWS IoT Greengrass Core software, the Greengrass Docker images no longer include Python 2\.7, because Python 2\.7 reached end\-of\-life in 2020 and no longer receives security updates\.
+If you choose to update to these Docker images, we recommend that you validate that your applications work with the new Docker images before you deploy the updates to production devices\.
+If you require Python 2\.7 for your application that uses a Greengrass Docker image, you can modify the Greengrass Dockerfile to include Python 2\.7 for your application\.

 For steps that show how to pull the `latest` image from Amazon ECR, choose your operating system:

 ### Pull the container image \(Linux\)<a name="docker-pull-image-linux"></a>